Is Your Long Distance Relationship Still Thriving Or Should You Call It Quits?

 The only time you should stay in a relationship that is on the rocks is if both of you are in love and want to work it out.
-If you are driven by guilt or are afraid to leave on account of fear, or the opinion of others, then you need a midnight train to Georgia.
-Never feel the need to be hurt on account of you don’t want to hurt your partner.
-Ultimately, they will get hurt- and the sooner, the better so they can get over it.
+If you are driven by guilt or are afraid to leave on account of fear, or the opinion of others, then you need to rethink your priorities.
+Never feel the need to be hurt on account of you not wanting to hurt your partner.

 Some relationships are not forever, and that is okay.
 The expectation we put on forever binds us to dysfunctional relationships that drive us deeper into depression.